hubertp/type-debugger-tutorial/us-implicits.md

 #### test01
 - What type is inferred for `T` in the first `universalComp` application?
 - Is `aOrdering` in scope?
 If yes, why is it not picked by the implicit search?
-- There will be other implicits that the compiler will try base on the inferred type argument.
+- There will be other implicits that potentially apply as implicit arguments but compiler will (correctly) fail to typecheck them.
 Name them.
 - How would you fix the type error?

 #### test02
 - How many implicits are verified by the compiler to be compatible with the search type for the implicit parameter?
-- If there is more than one, name them and explain why there is no amiguity.
+- If there is more than one, name them and explain why there is no ambiguity.
 - What is the implicit argument that the compiler applied to the application?

 ### Implicits04